 Children with potentially infectious diseases must be kept at home.
 (Below are some examples of infectious childhood diseases which will not be allowed at school.
 Please note that this list is by no means comprehensive).

 It is the parent’s responsibility to be contactable at all times in case of emergency, or to make adequate arrangements for a named adult to be available in their place.
 The school must be made aware of such person’s contact details upon enrolling the child.
+If none of the contactable people can be reached, Miesha Daycare will then make a decision on the urgency of the matter and may phone an ambulance.

 Any medicine sent to school must be clearly marked with the child’s name and dosage instruction, and documented in the medicine book (or a note with instructions must be attached) in the classroom before handing it to the teacher to be placed in the medicine cupboard or refrigerator.
 Furthermore, it remains the parent’s responsibility to remove the medicine from the box or refrigerator at the time of going home.
 No antibiotics will be administered at school.
 If any medicine is found in a child’s bag it will be confiscated.